msitarzewski/vrity/README.md

 2. Which platforms will be supported?

-All VR headsets are supported.
+All VR headsets should be supported.
 The delivery to the headset is a VR 180° SBS video.
 Anything that can render that stream is compatible.

 3. What about optics?
 How will vrity handle the different specifications for each headset?